General SEO

 Additional traffic generated by translating content.

-If you want to follow in our footsteps, the best way to get started is to translate your top-performing content.
+If you want to follow in our footsteps and increase SEO traffic by tapping into other markets, the best way to get started is to translate your top-performing content.
 The idea here is that if people are searching for a topic in one language, there are probably people searching for it in other languages.

 Here’s how to find your top-performing pages in organic search: